HiEST/scorsa/README.md

 ```

 Which ganerates two JSON files in the current directory: `schedule.json` and
 `stats.json`.
-These former contains the result of the simulation itself, and
+The former contains the result of the scheduled simulation
-the latter additional stats collected during the simulation.
-These files can
+itself, while the latter contains additional stats of the system collected
-be used to visualize the simulation as follows:
+during the execution.
+These files can be used to visualize the simulation as
+follows:

 ```
 ./bin/scorsa-plot -c etc/sample-config.ini -w data/ricc-1272889970+1d.json \